rage/tmc-vscode/CONTRIBUTING.md

 ## Other notes

 Running the extension produces the following superfluous warnings:

 -   `An iframe which has both allow-scripts and allow-same-origin for its sandbox attribute can escape its sandboxing.`: https://github.com/microsoft/vscode/issues/192853
 -   `[Violation] Avoid using document.write(). <URL>`: https://github.com/microsoft/vscode/issues/156147

+Updating langs can be done by changing the version number at `config.js`.